Jumio/mobile-flutter/README.md

 1. Add the "**NSCameraUsageDescription**"-key to your Info.plist file.
 2. Your app's deployment target must be at least iOS 11.0

+#### Device Risk
+To include Jumio's Device Risk functionality, you need to add `pod Jumio/DeviceRisk` to your Podfile.

 ### Android
 __AndroidManifest__